ahmedcodein/salesware/README.md

 ![Product Delete Message Error](docs/features/product/product_delete_modal_error.png)

+...

-The same pattern is used to create product.
+The same design pattern is used when creating a product.
 The create product modal and the associated modals designed to provide responses to the result of the create action are provided below.

 ![Product Create](docs/features/product/product_create_modal.png)

+...

 **Success Message**

 ![Product Create Message Success](docs/features/product/product_create_modal_success.png)

+...

 **Error Message**

 ![Product Create Message Error](docs/features/product/product_create_modal_error.png)

+---

 #### 3.3.5 Opportunity Management

 The opportunity management provides the user the ability to read/create/edit/delete opportunity.
 The opportunity list page is the main page.
-It lists all the saved opportunity.
+It lists all saved opportunities.
 Screenshots of the opportunity list with pagination features examples are provided below.

 ![opportunity List](docs/features/opportunity/opportunity_list.png)

+...

 ![opportunity Pagination One](docs/features/opportunity/opportunity_pagination_one.png)

+...

 ![opportunity Pagination Two](docs/features/opportunity/opportunity_pagination_two.png)

+...

 By clicking on the + Opportunity, the create new opportunity page opens.
 As shown below.

 ![opportunity Create](docs/features/opportunity/opportunity_create.png)

+...

 As shown above the opportunity page has multiple features.
 The first feature is the Sales Process Flow.
 This represent the four steps sales process explained in [Process layer section](/README.md#221-process).
 The Process is represented by a progress bar.
-See the chain of screenshots that show the different process step this progress bar display following the process defined in [Process layer section](/README.md#221-process).
+See the chain of screenshots that show the different process steps this progress bar display.

 ![Opportunity Progress Bar Zero](docs/features/opportunity/opportunity_progress_bar_zero.png)